koopero/horten-OLD/README.md

 # Horten
 ## This is a work in progress.
 Try it out if you like, but you're better to wait till a release.
+Horten is an **experimental** framework for sharing and persisting schema-free, high-frequency data between multiple clients and servers in real time.

 ## Overview
-Horten is an **experimental** framework for sharing and persisting schema- free, high-frequency data between multple clients and servers in real time.

-The basic principle of `Horten` is a big, globally shared object, accessible by a `Path`.
+The basic principle of `Horten` is a big, globally shared object, accessible by a `Path`, using the verbs `set` and `get`.

+The following examples use the global `H` shorthand for `Horten`, which is default.
+Also note that these example are cumulative.

-	Horten.set ( {
+	H.set ( {
 		screen: {
 			box: {
 				x: 420,